alekslitvinenk/cicd/README.md

 For that reason it has some tweaks:
 1. `-v /var/run/docker.sock:/var/run/docker.sock` - binds inner docker unxi socket to the outer one.
 2. Sets two environment variables to run `docker login`.
-3. `--privileged` flag is required since cicd-pipeline runs docker-in-docker configuration
+3. `--privileged` flag is required since cicd-pipeline runs docker-in-docker configuration.